 Support for teaching

 On this page you will find information on the ways in which we support academic teaching at undergraduate and postgraduate level at Durham University, and beyond.
-If you are looking for information on our schools teaching programmes, please follow the link to 4schools.
+If you are looking for information on our schools teaching programmes, take a look at our 4schools website.

 An overview of the art collections is available here.